 In doing so, the tax body would empower African nations to take ownership of their own development agenda by improving their capacity to mobilise domestic funds, especially at a time when overseas development aid is drying up in Africa.

 This is in sharp contrast to the current G20 and OECD efforts, and their base erosion and profit-shifting (Beps) project to reform international tax standards.
+The challenge of the Beps project is that it has not allowed developing countries to have an equal voice in the process.

 At the conference, the South Africa delegation was led by Finance Minister Nhlanhla Nene.
 As the 2015 chairperson of the G77+China, Nene – and South Africa – is responsible for negotiating and speaking on behalf of two-thirds of the UN membership on key development issues at UN forums this year.
 And, in its closing statement in the plenary session at the conference, the South African delegation emphasised the need to upgrade the tax committee into a full intergovernmental body.